diekhans/intronProspector/docs/intronProspectorMerge.md

 # DESCRIPTION

 Merge output of the `intronProspector` intron calls tab-separated (TSV) files, as created by the `--intron-calls` option.
+This program can also be used to convert the output format from a single run.

 # Options